-In collaboration with primary and secondary schools from Greece, Spain, United Kingdom, France and Portugal, the NEMESIS framework and resources were developed and tested in the last year.
+In collaboration with primary and secondary schools from Greece, Spain, the United Kingdom, France and Portugal, the NEMESIS framework and resources were developed and tested over the last year.
 A second pilot phase will take place from September 2019 to June 2020, in which more schools will be invited to join the project.
-NEMESIS expects to involve 400 students and 100 teachers in a direct way and to involve more than 5000 students and 2000 teachers in an indirect way.
+NEMESIS expects to involve 400 students and 100 teachers directly and to involve a further 5000 students and 2000 teachers indirectly.

 The implementation of NEMESIS at Dutch schools